SettRaziel/wrf_forecast/README.md

  -v, --version  prints the current version of the project -d, --date     argument: <date>; specifies the start_date of the requested forecast
-     --default  runs the script with date as today at midnight and a 24 h forecast period -p, --period   argument: <period>; specifies the forecast period -w, --warning  adds an additional text section containing warnings and significant weather
+     --default  runs the script with date as today at midnight and a 24 h forecast period -o, --offset   argument: <offset>; specifies how many hours from the forecast should be skipped -p, --period   argument: <period>; specifies the forecast period -w, --warning  adds an additional text section containing warnings and significant weather
 ```